H0stk3rn3l/Docker-OpenVPN/README.md

 ufw enable
 ```
 6. Copy all the keys needed in /etc/openvpn/keys/.
 A volume is already mounted in /var/volume
 7. Create the .ovpn file.
-It shall have the same name keys created for the machine.
+It shall have the same name of the keys created for the machine.
 ```
 /etc/openvpn/client_configs/make_config.sh <name-file>
 ```